ezbz/gitlabber/README.rst

                             comma delimited list of glob patterns of paths to projects or groups to clone/pull -x csv, --exclude csv
-                            comma delimited list of glob patterns of paths to projects or groups to exclude from clone/pull -r, --recursive       clone/pull git submodules recursively
+                            comma delimited list of glob patterns of paths to projects or groups to exclude from clone/pull -g root_group, --root-group root_group
+                            id/full_path/full_name of a group to use as the root instead of the entire gitlab tree -r, --recursive       clone/pull git submodules recursively
     --version             print the version